mcihanozer/CSEMS/README.md

 C# event management system with in-house events and event managers.
 It can be used for any C# projects, but originally aimed for Unity.

-CSEMS is currently highly unstable and still in evolution process.
+CSEMS is currently highly unstable and still in evolution.

-This document provides information about CSEMS' core classes and also provides examples based on a hexfall game -user-defined event managers example (aka [Hexic by  Alexey Pajitnov](https://en.wikipedia.org/wiki/Hexic)).
+This document provides information about CSEMS' core classes and also provides examples based on a hexfall (aka [Hexic by  Alexey Pajitnov](https://en.wikipedia.org/wiki/Hexic)) game (user-defined event managers example).

-First, we will talk about the core base classes, then give examples about the event managers, continue with in-house events, and finish by showing how you can add your own events and event managers.
+First, we will talk about the core classes, then give examples about the event managers, continue with in-house events, and conclude by showing how you can add your own events and event managers.

 ## Table of Content
 1. [Information About Base Classes](https://github.com/mcihanozer/CSEMS#1-information-about-base-classes)